-An ergonomic bathroom is to key to a clever, contemporary design.
-From where to place your taps to where not to place your toilet roll holder, these are nine smart tips and mistakes to avoid when renovating your bathroom:
+An ergonomic bathroom is the key to a clever, contemporary design.
+From where to place your taps, to where not to place your toilet roll holder, these are nine smart tips and mistakes to avoid when renovating your bathroom:

 Don’t forget to consider height when doing your measurements of length and depth of different sinks and vanities.
 Although 850 millimetres is the traditional standard height for bathroom vanities, many designs are surfacing with heights up to 1000 millimetres.

 If you are mounting a bowl basin on top of your vanity, make sure to rethink increasing the height.
 You don’t want to end up with your sink at an uncomfortable level.

 Reconsider the Placement of Your Bath & Shower Taps